thomash-acinq/bolts/04-onion-routing.md

 decrypt using the `blinding` which it is handed along with the onion message.

-Field numbers 64 through 255 are reserved for payloads for the final hop.
+Field numbers 64 and above are reserved for payloads for the final hop.

 1. `tlv_stream`: `onionmsg_payload`